k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 ### Data Quality Metrics

-The plugin scans the data of the data sample in order to calculate the following 3 parameters:
+This plugin scans the data of the data sample in order to calculate the following 3 parameters:

 * **Dataset Size** - actual number of values in a column in the data sample.
   * The data sample is retrieved per the Catalog settings.
 For example, the default is 10% of the table size with minimum 100 and maximum 500.
 However the actual data sample can vary, based on the table size.